Midlands Regional Skills Forum Members

 The Midlands offers high quality education for learners of all ages, with opportunities ranging from pre-school to Third Level and Lifelong Learning opportunities.
 There are more than 250 primary schools, 2 Education and Training Boards and 65 secondary schools in the four counties of the region.
 Recent years have seen considerable investment in the educational infrastructure, and facilities throughout the region are at a high standard.

-Athlone Institute of Technology (AIT) is situated in the heart of the region and plays a central role in the Midlands and Ireland’s economic development through its education, research and innovation programmes.
+Technological University of the Shannon: Midlands & Midwest (TÚS:MMW) has one of it's main campuses situated in the heart of the region, Athlone, and plays a central role in the Midlands and Ireland’s economic development through its education, research and innovation programmes.
 This award-winning, cutting-edge institution also has three strategic research institutes in Materials (MRI), Biosciences (BRI) and Software (SRI).
 The establishment of an Enterprise Ireland funded translational research centre, SUNAT (seamless communications) within the SRI, further strengthens this support for strategic industry.
 The Institute also has an Industrial Polymer Solution and Design Centre specialising in the testing and development of chemical and polymeric systems.
 Analytical laboratories are also made available to local industry for research and development purposes.
 Further research clusters exist within AIT through the four Schools of Business, Engineering, Humanities and Science.

-In March 2021, it was announced that Athlone IT and Limerick IT would merge to form the country’s third technological university which will called the Technological University of the Shannon: Midlands Midwest.
+In October 2021, Technological University of the Shannon: Midlands Midwest was officially launched as the country’s third technological university.
 The name was decided upon to reflect the college’s connection with the river Shannon and is very fitting for the Midlands region and for a University that is going to boast campuses in a wide selection of locations across the Midlands and Mid-West.
 Technological University of the Shannon stands for ‘Tús’ in Irish which means ‘new beginnings’ and highlights a fresh start for staff, students and stakeholders.
-Around 3,500 people participated in the discussions regarding the new name of the university, “which has produced a name that is both reflective of our region and speaks to our ability to impact regionally, nationally and internationally,” said AIT’s president, Professor Ciarán Ó Catháin.
+The new name of the university is both reflective of our region and our ability to impact regionally, nationally and internationally.

 TUS:MMW will have six campuses across Limerick, Ennis, Athlone and Thurles and is expected to employ around 1,200 people and have a student population of 15,000, when it opens later this year.
 The TU will give the Midwest and Midlands a huge competitive edge and it will also offer people living in the region and beyond more choice as well as provide employers with a pipeline of skills and talented graduates to fill the gaps in the labour force, regionally and nationally.